dunivint/dunivint.github.io/CV.md

 ## Publications
+* Jackson W Sorensen, Taylor K Dunivin, Tammy C Tobin, Ashley Shade.
+Genome reduction and genetic pathway enrichment across a thermal gradient of soil metagenomes. _In preparation_.

+* Taylor K Dunivin, Susanna Y Yeh, Ashley Shade.
+A meta-analysis of the distribution and diversity of microbial arsenic resistance genes across soils. _In preparation_.

+* Taylor K Dunivin and Ashley Shade.
+Antibiotic resistance genes over a long-term thermal stressor. _In preparation_ for EDAR conference proceedings special issue of FEMS Microbiology Ecology.

 * Taylor K. Dunivin, Justine Miller, Ashley Shade.
-The diversity of microbial arsenic resistance mechanisms from soil impacted by an ongoing coalmine fire.
-In review.
+The diversity of microbial arsenic resistance mechanisms from soil impacted by an ongoing coalmine fire. _In review_.

 * Hye Jin Hwang, Peter Dornbos, Michelle Steidemann, Taylor K Dunivin, Mike Rizzo, John LaPres.
 2016.
 Mitochondrial-targeted Aryl Hydrocarbon Receptor and the Impact of 2,3,7,8-Tetrachlorodibenzo-ρ-Dioxin on Cellular Respiration and the Mitochondrial Proteome.
 Toxicology and Applied Pharmacology.
 1304:121-32.